TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/0Introduction.md

 <!-- **Note**: these steps are not applicable for hiring a student assistant.
 Student assistants are officially hired by FlexDelft.
 Contact someone who recently hired a TA for the current TA hiring process.  -->

-*Do you have any feedback regarding this procedure?
-Please let us know via D.A.J.vanDieren@tudelft.nl*
+*We highly value your feedback!
+Please let us know when anything can be improved by sending an email to webmaster-wbk-citg@tudelft.nl*